 - To feel safer and more secure in its environment.

-If it’s completely covering itself, its probably not foraging for food or doing it because of boredom.
+If it’s completely covering itself, it is probably not foraging for food or doing it because of boredom.

 Do Red-Eared Sliders Bury Themselves?

 Lastly, I wanted to mention that digging and burrowing is not something limited to just box turtles.
 Aquatic species of turtles such as red-eared sliders and painted turtles will also bury themselves when they can.

 Usually, aquatic species bury themselves for 2 reasons:

 - To brumate.